 How long can people stay at the Common Ground?

-The Department of Communities is working closely with the City of Mandurah and local residents, business owners and service providers to ensure the Common Ground will become an integral part of the community.
+The Department of Housing and Works is working closely with the City of Mandurah, local residents, business owners and service providers to ensure the Common Ground will become an integral part of the community.